 Is Saipan Part of the United States of America?

 - Saipan is the largest, and capital, of the 22 Northern Mariana Islands, a commonwealth of the United States in the western Pacific Ocean and the second-largest island in the Mariana Islands archipelago, after Guam.
+The whole island is regarded as a municipality.

 - The Americans held onto Saipan after taking it during World War II